Passion for Swiss equities

 zCapital maintains a constructive dialogue with companies in the Swiss equities investment universe, usually with management.
 If necessary, members of the board of directors are contacted, written enquiries are made, the opportunity to speak at the general meeting is used or requests for items to be included on the annual general meeting agenda are submitted.

 zCapital does not lend securities and always has the shares entered in the share register.
 Voting rights are exercised systematically.
 Voting decisions are subject to internal guidelines.
-Voting recommendations by Inrate and ISS, corporate governance analyses by ISS and Inrate as well as analyses by internal investment specialists are available as information tools.
+Voting recommendations and corporate governance analyses by ISS and Inrate as well as analyses by internal investment specialists are available as information tools.

 On this basis, votes are exercised according to the longer-term interests of the company and the shareholders.
 In addition to financial aspects, ESG criteria are also taken into account.
 A summary report on the exercise of voting rights is published in the annual report of the zCapital Funds.